IQKV/boot-parent-pom/README.md

 # Spring-based parent POM.

 Generic Maven 3 parent POM with lots of default configuration.
-It is pre-configured to handle the "com.iqkv.\*" software stack in a suitable way.
+It is pre-configured to handle the "com.daromir.\*" software stack in a suitable way.

 The latest released version requires JDK 21 at build time.